 It might have happened to you before: you run out of toothpaste, run out to get some more, and you can’t remember which of the hundred and one brands you and your family use.
 It’s enough to fill anyone with a feeling of confusion – why do there have to be so darn many kinds of toothpaste?!

-At Panama City Smiles we know how you feel – there really are just far too many types of toothpastes out there, and most of them don’t do a very good job of standing out.
+At Panama City Smiles we know how you feel – there really are just far too many types of toothpaste out there, and most of them don’t do a very good job of standing out.
 We want to help take the mystery away from buying toothpaste – it doesn’t have to be tricky?

 What To Look For In Your Toothpaste?

 Every single toothpaste worth its foam contains three basic elements: an abrasive material to scrub away bacteria, a detergent so your toothpaste foams up and carries bacteria away, and fluoride to restore lost enamel.
-Those three are present in most every kind of toothpaste you can buy, or at least the kinds worth buying.
+Those three are present in almost every kind of toothpaste you can buy, or at least the kinds worth buying.

 - Make sure that anything you’re considering buying has the American Dental Association’s seal of approval on it.
-The ADA tests toothpastes for safety and effectiveness, and if that seal is on there you know it’s dentist recommended.
+The ADA tests toothpaste for safety and effectiveness, and if that seal is on there you know it’s dentist recommended.